-There are a number of methods that may be useful for correcting segment performance for malperforming segments in a performance-based maintenance system.
+There are a number of methods that may be useful for correcting segment performance for malperforming segments in a Performance-Based Maintenance system.
 Some examples are listed below.

-The maximum allowable interval, as established by the performance-based maintenance system, can be decreased.
-This may, however, be slow to correct the performance of the segment.
+- The maximum allowable interval, as established by the Performance-Based Maintenance system, can be decreased.
+This may, however, be slow to correct the performance of the segment. - Identifiable sub-groups of components within the established segment, which have been identified to be the mal-performing portion of the segment, can be broken out as an independent segment for target action.
+Each resulting segment must satisfy the minimum population requirements for a Performance-Based Maintenance program in order to remain within the program.

-- Identifiable sub-groups of components within the established segment, which have been identified to be the mal-performing portion of the segment, can be broken out as an independent segment for target action.
-Each resulting segment must satisfy the minimum population requirements for a performance-based maintenance program in order to remain within the program. - Targeted corrective actions can be taken to correct frequently occurring problems.
+- Targeted corrective actions can be taken to correct frequently occurring problems.
 An example would be replacement of capacitors within electromechanical distance relays if bad capacitors were determined to be the cause of the mal-performance. - Components within the mal-performing segment can be replaced with other components (electromechanical distance relays with microprocessor relays, for example) to remove the mal-performing segment.

-If I find (and correct) a maintenance-correctable issue as a result of a misoperation investigation (Re: PRC-004), how does this affect my performance-based maintenance program?
+If I find (and correct) a maintenance-correctable issue as a result of a misoperation investigation (Re: PRC-004), how does this affect my Performance-Based Maintenance program?

 If you perform maintenance on a Protection System component for any reason (including as part of a PRC-004 required misoperation investigation/corrective action), the actions performed can count as a maintenance activity, and, if you desire, "reset the clock" on everything you've done.
-In a performance-based maintenance program, you also need to record the maintenance-correctable issue with the relevant component group and use it in the analysis to determine your correct performance-based maintenance interval for that component group.
+In a Performance-Based Maintenance program, you also need to record the maintenancecorrectable issue with the relevant component group and use it in the analysis to determine your correct Performance-Based Maintenance interval for that component group.
 Note that "resetting the clock" should not be construed as interfering with an entity's routine testing schedule because the "clock-reset" would actually make for a decreased time interval by the time the next routine test schedule comes around.

 For example a relay scheme, consisting of 4 relays, is tested on 1-1-11 and the PSMP has a time interval of 3 calendar years with an allowable extension of 1 calendar year.
 The relay would be due again for routine testing before the end of the year 2015.
 This mythical relay scheme has a misoperation on 6-1-12 that points to one of the four relays as bad.
 Investigation proves a bad relay and a new one is tested and installed in place of the original.
 This replacement relay actually could be retested before the end of the year 2016 (clock-reset) and not be out of compliance.
 This requires tracking maintenance by individual relays and is allowed.
 However, many companies schedule maintenance in other ways like by substation or by circuit breaker or by relay scheme.
-By these methods of tracking maintenance that "replaced relay" will be retested before the end of the year 2015.
-This is also acceptable.
-In no case was a particular relay tested beyond the PSMP of 4 years max, nor was the 6 year max of the Standard exceeded.
+By these methods of tracking maintenance that "replaced relay" will be retested before the end of the year and the PSMP of 4 years max, nor was the 6 year max of the Standard exceeded.
 The entity can reset the clock if they desire or the entity can continue with original schedules and, in effect, test even more frequently.